Shahjalal7311/system_design/README1.md

 ## NAT Gateway
-A NAT gateway is a Network Address Translation (NAT) service.
-You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC(virtual private cloud) but external services cannot initiate a connection with those instances.
+A NAT gateway is a Network Address Translation (NAT) service. we can use a NAT gateway so that instances in a private subnet can connect to services outside VPC(virtual private cloud) but external services cannot initiate a connection with those instances.

 For Details [NAT](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)